Roydl/Crypto/README.md

 string original = value.DecodeString(BinaryToTextEncoding.Base85); // if `value` to decode is `string`

 // The `value` of type `string` can also be a file path, which is not
+// recommended for large files, in this case you should create a
+// `Base85` instance and use `FileStream` to write the data directly
+// to the hard drive.
-// recommended for large files. string base85text = value.EncodeFile(BinaryToTextEncoding.Base85);
+string base85text = value.EncodeFile(BinaryToTextEncoding.Base85);
 byte[] original = value.DecodeFile(BinaryToTextEncoding.Base85);
 ```